-As part of your research, see if your company has had recent layoffs or a hiring freeze.
-If you bring up your pay when your company has just posted a loss for the fiscal year, your appeal is likely to go nowhere fast, regardless of how amazing you are.
+Consider also whether your organization has had recent layoffs or a hiring freeze.
+The economic effects of the COVID-19 pandemic have affected many businesses.
+If you bring up your pay when your company has just furloughed employees or is seeing reduced revenues, your appeal is likely to go nowhere fast, regardless of how amazing you are.

 3. Make the request

-When you’ve researched your salary range and landed on the perfect time, make the ask.
-Write to your manager and explain that you’d like to connect to review your compensation.
+When you’ve researched your salary range and chosen a good time to broach the subject, make the ask.
+Email your manager and explain that you’d like to connect to review your compensation.
 Outline your impact clearly and concisely.
 Prepare compelling bullet points that convey exactly how you’ve excelled in your current role.

-If this is the first time your boss hears you want more money, it may be best to set the stage for an in-person meeting or phone call.
-You might consider a sentence or two in an email, such as this: Could we have a short discussion to review my salary or devote a few minutes to that topic during our next one-on-one meeting?
+Next in the letter, ask to meet with your manager to discuss the salary you’re seeking.
+If this is the first time your boss hears you want more money, set the stage appropriately.
+You might consider a sentence or two in an email, such as this: Could we have a short discussion to review my salary or devote a few minutes to that topic during our next one-on-one video meeting?